 London is a community rich in artistic expression.
-Whether you enjoy leisurely walking through a gallery to look at paintings and sculptures, or whether you prefer to sit back and watch a play or attend a concert, you will find multiple opportunities throughout the city.
+Whether you enjoy leisurely walking through a gallery to look at paintings and sculptures, or prefer to sit back and watch a play or attend a concert, you will find multiple opportunities throughout the city.

 Arts and Heritage Events are promoted through the Tourism London website and under the art, music and heritage section of the City’s website.